ahsz/intszol/README.md

--get_comment
+- get_comment

   Get comments' metadatas from the database.

   Parameters:
 	- image_id (nullable)
 	- user_id (nullable)

-  the parameters of the comment
+	The parameters of the comment.

   Return:
-    List<comment>
+	- List<comment>

-      contain the all metadata of comments
+	Contain the all metadata of comments.

--delete_comment
+- delete_comment

   !!!
 IF IMAGE_ID AND USER_ID BOTH NULL, ALL COMMENT WILL BE DELETED !!!

   Delete comments' metadatas from the database.

   Parameters:
 	- image_id
 	- user_id

 	Parameters of the comment.

   	If image_id is null, all comment of the user will be deleted.

   	If user_id is null, all comment of the image will be deleted.

   Return:
-    void
+	- void

   !!!
 IF IMAGE_ID AND USER_ID BOTH NULL, ALL COMMENT WILL BE DELETED !!!